The 8 Limbs of Yoga

 Patanjali was a Hindu author, mystic and philosopher who wrote the classical text on yoga - the Yoga Sutras.
 It provides the traditional foundation of yoga, in which he outlines an eightfold path of the practice.

 Each of the Eight Limbs offers a means of living with more integrity, self-discipline, respect for nature and connection with the spiritual aspects of life.
-They basically act as guidelines on how to live a meaningful and purposeful life.
+They act as guidelines on how to live a healthy, meaningful and purposeful life.

 1. YAMAS